kjs452/KennysOpenDSKY/README.md

 ## Dependencies
 ### Arduino
-This section describes the third party libraries needed to compile the sketch for Arduino.
+This section describes the third party libraries and components needed to compile the sketch for Arduino.

 + **Wire** - standard arduino library.
 I2C communications.